wpilibsuite/frc-docs/source/docs/software/vision-processing/grip/using-grip-with-a-kangaroo-computer.rst

 Considerations
 --------------
 The Kangaroo runs Windows 10, so care must to be taken to make sure GRIP will keep running on the robot during a match or testing.
-For example, it should not try to do a Windows Update, Virus scan refresh, go to sleep, ect.
-Once configured, it has the advantage of being a normal Intel Architecture and should give predictable performance since it is running only one application.
+For example, it should not try to do a Windows Update, Virus scan refresh, go to sleep, etc. Once configured, it has the advantage of being a normal Intel Architecture and should give predictable performance since it is running only one application.